Coff23/reading-notes/class7.md

 - when that function is told to activate example some presses a button

-- name and may contain parameter names
+- name, parameter names, and statements that define function enclosed in curl brackets

 [Home](https://coff23.github.io/reading-notes/)